MissShubhangiLokhande/DNN-used-for-Vertibrates-animal-classification/README.md

 In this algorithm we proposed new algorithm to detect and classify five categories of animals: (Mammals, Reptiles, Amphibians, Bird, and Fish).
 The algorithm based on using model based on DCNNs.
 Three convolutional layer has been used which transforms the image volume into an output volume.
-	Input: RGB image from the dataset consists of (12000 different images), Figure 2 shows sample of dataset.
+	Input: RGB image from the dataset consists of (12000 different images).
 	Output: detect animals in still images, and classify as one of five categories.

 -------------------------------------------------------------------------------------------